What is freerando skiing?

 What is BERA?

 Before every off-piste outing, it's essential to make sure that conditions are favorable for safe skiing.
-That's why we always consult the BERA: abbreviation for Bulletin d'Estimation du Risque Avalanche , which ranks the risk from 1 (low) to 5 (very high).
+This is why we always consult the BERA: abbreviation for Bulletin d'Estimation du Risque Avalanche , which ranks the risk from 1 (low) to 5 (very high).
 A technical document you need to know how to read and understand.

 The Great Argentier